onias17/wayfarer/README.md

 3. **Which models do you need to implement?** Create an ERD for the client to reference.

-4. **What are the major milestones or components that you need to complete?** How can these be turned into tasks that group members can complete in pairs?
+4. **What are the major milestones that you need to complete?** How can these be turned into tasks that group members can complete in pairs?
 Where do these milestones overlap and how will those related tasks be managed?

 5. **What milestones are you and your group members interested in working on?** How can you effectively delegate the work into pairs so that each group member is interested, challenged, and productive?